jahidhasan6676/Vocabulary-Learning-Application/README.md

   - Automatically populates the email input if it was entered on the login page.
   - Allows users to request a password reset and redirects them to Gmail.
 - **My Profile**: Logged user information show my profile pages.
-- **Google Login**:
+- **Google Login**: Continue with Google login button click then automatic login user.
-  - Continue with Google login button click then automatic login user.
+- **Learning Page**: Show 10 lesson and when click lesson card then show all lesson category all card.
 - **User Experience**:
   - Clean and user-friendly interface.